-How is evolutionary astrology different from sun sign astrology, the columns you see in the newspaper?
+How is evolutionary astrology different from sun sign astrology, or the columns you see in the newspaper?

-Well, to begin, astrology is the study of life’s progression.
+Well, to begin, astrology is the study of human emotion and life’s progression.
 The most divine to the most depraved—astrology encompasses all of the vast possible manifestations of humanity without ever averting or even blinking an eye.
 This is why I respect it: it offers a window onto the human world.

 These realms of life are reflected in careful reading of the natal chart and the transits, progressions, and other advanced tools some astrologers use.